Bear Creek Watershed Plan

 Groundwork Denver/Sheridan High School Blue Team

-In the summer of 2015 Groundwork Denver recruited a team of six dedicated high school students from Sheridan High School to support our ongoing water quality sampling efforts.
+In the summer of 2016 Groundwork Denver recruited a team of eight dedicated high school students from Sheridan High School to support our ongoing water quality sampling efforts.
 The “Blue Team” spent two months in the field collecting samples and field parameters.
 Students also learned about potential career options from partners at the U.S. EPA, the Bear Creek Watershed Association, U.S. Fish and Wildlife Service, South Suburban Parks and Recreation, Earth Force and the Metro State University Biology Department.

 Blue Team Videos!